How to Monitor Your Server Health with OpenClaw

 ### Step 3: Start the OpenClaw Service

-After configuring OpenClaw, start the monitoring service:
+After configuring OpenClaw, start the monitoring service with the following command:

 ```bash